martinit18/and-python/README.txt

 it has been observed that smaller values, say 0.02-0.05, are needed for good convergence.
 When the interaction is larger than the disorder, the density |\psi|^2 is more uniform and larger values of the nonlinear phase can be used.
-In any case, it is always good to check the conservation of the total energy (setting "dispersion_energy" to True in the parameter file.
+In any case, it is always good to check the conservation of the total energy, setting "dispersion_energy" to True in the parameter file.

 I.6.
 Spectral function